 Teachers may also choose to use the STAR to conduct informal evaluations as needed.
-For example, a teacher candidate might be evaluated prior to midterm and thereby become more familiar with the process.
-Informal assessment may also be conducted effectively by conferencing after each teaching experience of the teacher candidate.
-If a teacher candidate is having problems or is apprehensive about being evaluated, consider using a formal evaluation more frequently.
-The student should always be given a hard copy of any assessment of her/his work.
-This will ensure that the student understands the progress he/she is making in the teacher's classroom.
+For example, an intern might be evaluated prior to midterm and thereby become more familiar with the process.
+Informal assessment may also be conducted effectively by conferencing after each teaching experience of the intern.
+If an intern is having problems or is apprehensive about being evaluated, consider using a formal evaluation more frequently.
+The intern should always be given a hard copy or digital copy of any assessment of her/his work.
+This will ensure that the intern understands the progress he/she is making in the teacher's classroom.

-Directions for Completing Assessments of ESU Teacher Candidate
+Directions for Completing Assessments of ESU Intern

-Fillable PDF versions of the Lesson Evaluation, Weekly Conference Form and Conference Summary Evaluation are available at www.emporia.edu/teach/education-majors.
-You may save a copy of the completed PDF form to email to your teacher candidate.
-Please save or print these completed PDF forms to help in completing the STAR assessment at midterm and final, as referral back to these forms are to be used to aid in your evaluation using the STAR assessment.
-Please view the PDF forms as a guide while you are evaluating your teacher candidate on an ongoing basis.
+Fillable PDF versions of the Lesson Evaluation, Weekly Conference Form and Conference Summary Evaluation are available at emporia.edu/education-majors for the purpose of keeping notes ONLY.
+You may save a copy of the completed PDF form to email to your intern for immediate feedback.
+Please save or print these completed PDF forms to help in completing the STAR assessment at midterm and for the final evaluations, as referring back to these forms are to be used to aid in your evaluation using the STAR assessment.
+Please view the PDF forms as a guide while you are evaluating your intern on an ongoing basis.
+These PDF forms are not the official evaluations used for the interns' grade, however these provide helpful feedback for the intern going forward.

-The Dispositions Assessment and STAR Tool Google links will be emailed to you to save for the midterm and final evaluation times.
+The Dispositions Assessment and STAR Tool links through Qualtrics will be emailed to you to save for the midterm and final evaluation times.
 Instructions for completing the evaluation will be included in the email with the link.
 Please save this email.

-All teachers are expected to complete a minimum of two STAR evaluations and two Disposition Assessments through Google prior to the midterm and final teacher candidate meetings (Fall: October/December; Spring March/May).
+All teachers are expected to complete a minimum of two STAR evaluations and two Disposition Assessments through Google prior to the midterm and final Student Teaching meetings (Fall: October/December; Spring: March/May).
 Please remember, the STAR is an evaluation of the candidate's overall classroom performance and should not be based on a single observation.
-Completion of the Disposition Assessment and STAR Tool through the Google Links are the official documents for the teacher candidate.
-Complete the STAR and Dispositions Assessments for your teacher candidate through the Google link AFTER you have completed one or more of the PDF forms from evaluating your Teacher Candidate.
+Completion of the Disposition Assessment and STAR Tool through the emailed Qualtrics Links to these assessments are the official documents for the intern.
+Complete the STAR and Dispositions Assessments for your intern using the link AFTER you have completed one or more of the PDF forms from evaluating your Intern.